 - Largely optional if the above two items are completed, but adding specific email addresses as contacts generally circumvents the Spam box

-(Keep in mind that two different servers send Expensify emails vs. our Concierge support communication, so even if you are receiving Concierge emails/messages, you'll still want to ensure expensify.com is whitelisted.)
+(Keep in mind that two different servers send Expensify emails vs. our Concierge support communication, so even if you are receiving Concierge emails/messages, you'll still want to ensure expensify.com and mg.expensify.com are whitelisted.)

 - Your email server may be blocking emails.
 There are a couple of services that block our emails and flag them as spam, so you may also want to check with your IT department here too!